SGM Degree / Materials Science and Engineering

 January–August 2013:CEA Marcoule: intern, later promoted to project manager.

 “The DUT in Materials Science and Engineering provided me with a rich and varied education in the fields of materials, materials characterization, and mechanics.
-It was during these two years that I developed an interest in the nuclear sector through courses on glasses and ceramics, materials characterization, and, finally, my internship at the Marcoule site.
+It was during those two years that I developed an interest in the nuclear sector through courses on glasses and ceramics, materials characterization, and, finally, my internship at the Marcoule site.
 After earning my bachelor’s degree in physics, I enrolled in the Master’s program in Traceability and Sustainable Development Engineering, which focuses primarily on the nuclear sector.
-As I focused on the decommissioning of nuclear facilities, courses in mechanics, industrial drafting, and the use of 3D modeling software were particularly beneficial, whether in class, during internships, or as part of my work-study program (decommissioning scenario analysis).”
+As I decided to focus on the decommissioning of nuclear facilities, the courses in mechanics, industrial drafting, and the use of 3D modeling software were particularly beneficial, whether in class, during my internship, or as part of my work-study program (decommissioning scenario analysis).”

 Research and Development – Design